DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 Finally, we show how the *metabot* can be easily called from an RPA task by the RPA author without requiring any knowledge of the underlying implementation.

-## Creating a Decision Bot

-### Creating a Decision Service using IBM Decision Composer (experimental)

-### Creating a Decision Service using IBM ODM 8.9.0

-### Deploying the Decision Bot
+## Deploy the Decision Form

-## Wrapping the Decision Bot in an RPA MetaBot
+## Create the Decision Bot

 * Open Internet Explorer and navigate to the decision form you want to automate. eg: http://localhost:3000/ruleapp/CompleteInvoice_Ruleapp/CompleteInvoice_Ruleset

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/Decision Form.png" width="75%"></img>

    * Open the Automation Anywhere Client
-* Go to the *MetaBot* tab abd click *New*
+   * Go to the *MetaBot* tab and click *New*
    * Set a name for the MetaBot.
 Eg: VAT and Discount Decision Service
    * In the Applications list, Select *Internet Explorer* and click *Create*

    <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/New MetaBot.png" width="75%"></img>